schnatterer/rooted-graphene/README.md

 ### Installation

 > ⚠️ In case you encounter an error on boot saying `Device is corrupt.
-It can't be trusted` you should be able to bypass it by pressing the power button.
-See [#89](https://github.com/schnatterer/rooted-graphene/issues/89) for details.
+It can't be trusted` you
+> * might be able to bypass it by pressing the power button or
+> * could try flashing the rootless variant first and then
+>   either flash/sideload the rooted variant (again) or [switch to root via OTA](#switching-between-root-and-rootless).
+>
+> See [#89](https://github.com/schnatterer/rooted-graphene/issues/89) and [#96](https://github.com/schnatterer/rooted-graphene/issues/96) for details.

 #### Install GrapheneOS